"Some people want it to happen, some wish it to happen, others make it happen."

 Hispanic Child Literacy

-Summer Spanish Camp for Kids volunteer (West Bend & Hartford Locations)
+Summer Spanish Camp for Kids volunteer (West Bend Location)

 We are seeking volunteers to assist with our various week-long summer camps.
 You will help supervise the kids while the teacher works with the children, help prepare and distribute snacks, and assist with crafts and activities.

 We are looking for people who love working with children to serve as childcare providers for our adult students' children while the parents attend classes or other educational and informational events.
 Experience in childcare is preferable.
-If interested, you will not be required to volunteer every Tuesday and Thursday.
-A schedule of volunteers will be created.
+Various programs generally take place in the evenings Monday-Thursday.
+This could be a one-time program or a multiple session program.
+If interested, Casa Guadalupe will contact you with details, times and locations.

 Hispanic Adult Literacy